znx3p0/canary-book/src/examples.md

 - A distributed fibonacci calculator.
 - A shollz/croc replica.

-Do note that it is assumed that you have used the Rust programming language and are comfortable with it, as some of these projects can be demanding.

-If you still don't understand how things work, don't be afraid to take a look at the code, since the codebase is relatively small; Canary is implemented in ~600 sloc, and igcp (the library that provides channels) is implemented in ~900 sloc.
+If you still don't understand how things work, don't be afraid to take a look at the code, since the codebase is relatively small; Canary is implemented in ~1600 sloc (most of which is boilerplate), and igcp (the library that provides channels) is implemented in ~1400 sloc.

-You can also take a look at the code from [SailDB](https://github.com/znx3p0/saildb), a key-value in-memory database designed to be extremely simple and performant, but it uses SRPC as a backend for writing services.
+You can also take a look at the code from [SailDB](https://github.com/znx3p0/saildb), a key-value in-memory database designed to be extremely simple which uses SRPC as a backend.